enasequence/read_docs/faq/taxonomy_requests.rst

 .. image:: images/tax_p01.png
    :align: center

-Use most appropriate environmental name for your metagenome New names under this node are added only rarely and you should use the closest available choice Only request a new name of this type if you are unable to use anything listed.
+Use most appropriate environmental name for your metagenome.
+New names under this node are added only rarely and you should use the closest available choice.
+Only request a new name of this type if you are unable to use anything listed.

 If you are submitting assembled/annotated sequences which are identified from homology alone with no prior culturing or